 Wellbeing Wednesdays are a chance to kick-start your wellbeing journey.

-Join the livestream every first Wednesday of the month and hear from wellbeing experts and rail industry professionals.
+Join the livestream every second Wednesday of the month and hear from wellbeing experts and rail industry professionals.
 Or watch the bite sized content with your team and have a chat about it afterwards, maybe over a cuppa?

 Each month will be full of insightful and practical advice, covering all aspects of health and wellbeing including sleep, diet, exercise, stress and money worries.
 Whether you’re a healthy life enthusiast or a complete newbie, there’ll be something to learn and plenty of practical advice to get your wellbeing journey started.